 Hebrews 5

-1 For every high priest (since they are)
+1 For (it is required that) every high priest (be)

-taken from among men are appointed for men in things pertaining to God, so
+taken from among men (seeing as they) are appointed for men in things pertaining to God, so

-that they may offer both gifts and sacrifices for death:
+that they may offer both gifts and sacrifices for (sanctification from) death:

-2 Who (also being a man) can have compassion
+2 Who (also partaking of suffering as a man) can have compassion

 on the ones who are ignorant, and on them that are (willfully going)